kozyakin/JSRbib/html/README.md

 ---

 #### Remark
-The procedures from points 5, 6 can be performed by running the following two cmd-files sequentially (in this case, the compiler **Perl** must be installed and be in the **PATH** variable on the system):
+The procedures from points 5, 6 can be performed by running one of the following two cmd-files sequentially (in this case, the compiler **Perl** must be installed and be in the **PATH** variable on the system):

 ```
-my_make4ht.cmd JSRbib.tex
+htlatex+include_css+cleaning.cmd
-my_make4ht+include_css+more_selective_cleaning.cmd JSRbib.tex
+make4ht+include_css+cleaning.cmd
 ```